-It’s Time To Unlearn & Relearn Learning What does this mean in layman's terms?
+It’s Time To Unlearn & Relearn Learning

 This article was originally written and published by Rich Carr of Carr Knowledge.
 You can read more at Brain-centric Design.

 Our innate capacity to learn, to think, to create, and adapt endowed us with the evolutionary advantages necessary to become one of the most successful organisms on the planet.

 In spite of mankind’s amazing potential, it is an ironic truism of modernity that our US educational system is losing massive numbers of young learners each year to boredom, stress, and disengagement (1, 2).

 These are the same learners who can memorize 10,000 Pokémon characters and devote countless hours to leveling up on a Skinnerian game like Angry Birds (3), act up, act out, and drop out in increasing and frightening numbers.
 According to Sir Ken Robinson modern American Education has fallen prey to the terrible twin pillars of a collapsing 19th Century dinosaur which we know as the Industrial Revolution:

 (i) Stuck in an outmoded economic theory, and